diptim01/TicketingCustomerEvent/src/TicketingCustomerEvent/Readme.md

 }
 ```

-> How would you call the AddToEmailmethod in order to send the events in an email?
+> Q: How would you call the AddToEmailmethod in order to send the events in an email?

-By looping through each events and sending to customer.
+A: By looping through each events and sending to customer.
 We could improve the speed by multithreading the email calls

-> What is the expected output if we only have the client John Smith?
+> Q: What is the expected output if we only have the client John Smith?

-It will only send mail for events in John's city.
+A: It will only send mail for events in John's city.

-> Do you believe there is a way to improve the code you first wrote?
+> Q: Do you believe there is a way to improve the code you first wrote?

-Sure, we could use a database to store the event which makes it easier to fetch in future occurrence.
+A: Sure, we could use a database to store the event which makes it easier to fetch in future occurrence.
 We could also
 use **Parallel.ForEach** to send the mail on multiple thread based on the system processor & environment.